GoogleCloudPlatform/community/tutorials/cloud-iot-hybrid/index.md

 ## Set up the relay

-For the relay to receive messages from IoT Core and Cloud Pub/Sub, it will need a dedicated subscription:
+For the relay to receive messages from IoT Core and Pub/Sub, it will need a dedicated subscription:

     gcloud pubsub subscriptions create relay --topic $IOT_TOPIC